jribbink/equifood/docs/software-requirements-spec.md

 For these reasons, only core functionalities will deserve E2E tests (i.e. authentication, happy path of making order, etc.) but niche functions will not receive these tests.

 \newpage

+# Questions & Answers

+- **How do you plan to allow users to sort between different types of food?**
+  There is no official roadmap for this.
+The client was quite adamant on this being an agnostic catalog - he did not seem to want any categorization of our items.
+While we think it is a beneficial feature, we have no choice but to do as the client intends currently and raise this issue to him when it necessitates itself.

+- **Are you going to develop each version (android ios pc) at the same time?**
+  This is correct - there will be no PC version.
+It will only be a React Native mobile app.
+The majority of code will be shared and only small adaptations will be required per device target.
+Adding PC target in the future is an option.

+- **The DFD 0 is a little too complicated and should have some details moved to the DFD 1** We tend to agree on this and have simplified DFD level 0.

+- **What are your budget constraints?**
+  We have essentially a budget of $0 as our client is a UBC student.
+While he can request funding it is very nuanced and we realisitcally don't need a budget if this will only be deployed locally (everything is open-source/free as far as tooling goes)

+- **What criteria is there to approve a restaurant for an account?**
+  This is a business constraint which is outside of our domain.

+- **The DFD's are difficult to grasp, and it would be great if you broke it down.**
+  Agreed.
+Has been done.

+- **What's Jest?**
+  Jest is a JavaScript testing framework by Facebook and the most common JS testing framework used for unit tests.

+- **Will the weekly report be emailed to admins or sent through another medium?**
+  Yes reports will be emailed and be visible through the administrative page.

+- **Will it track what restaurants are the highest donors on the app?**
+  Yes this will be part of weekly report.

+- **One of mongoDB’s problems is how it lacks support for mobile applications and might need customized codes for the app to sync properly with the server?
+Have your team considered this potential issue?**

+  1. We are not using MongoDB, we are using MariaDB.
+  2. If this question is with regards to realtime updates, yes we have considered this issue.
+We will have to build out websockets in order to dispatch realtime updates.
+This is necessary for push notifications as well.

+- **Will you use a UI Library**
+  We will use [NativeBase](https://nativebase.io/).
+Will speed up development time and we have no UI/UX person, so making anything look nice without would be hard.

+- **Adding many different foods can be time-consuming** This is a business requirement.
+The merchant adds what they want.
+We have no say in how this part of the App operates.

+- **Will there be a date showing when the food goes bad online?
+May forget to take a food listing down** Great idea.
+Foods will default to expiry at end of day and can be configured for otherwise if desired.

+- **May be a bit too much given the constraints and timeline to complete by** I think you are right.
+But we never got to choose this project, our client is a UBC student with no knowledge of software engineering or project management, and we need to do it to graduate.
+I offer my condolances to the other two equifood groups.

+- **For the food items that will have a cost, will the money go to Equifood or the restaurant?**
+  Restaurant.
+Equifood makes no profit.

+- **Will there be a cancellation fee for users who do not pick up their food?**
+  There is no way to enforce this as Equifood does not process payments

+- **Will there be something implemented to ensure the food posted is safe to consume?
+Maybe it will be beneficial to add a blurb on food safety for the specific post.**
+  This is probably smart from a liability standpoint.
+Again.
+Business requirement which has not been thought out and we have no say over.

+- **Use a laser pointer when explaining diagram.
+The digram was hard to follow at points both in terms of complexity and visually.
+How can businesses find out about the app could it be a feature?**
+  We are not responsible for marketing and partnerships.

+- **What is your budget?
+Where are you hosting the app?
+Why did you pick relational over nonrelational databases?
+What proof of enrollment would be required for a restaurant to join the app?**
+  $0 budget, as already mentioned.
+No hosting because it has to run locally.

+- **In your presentation, there didn’t seem to be a mention of whether you are planning to build the app for iOS native or Android native.
+Has one been decided yet or do you plan to do both?**
+  For both, using React Native.

+- **Can users make payments directly online?
+Since there were mentions about the donations, it is quite unclear what 'donations' mean in this case.**
+  No payment processing.

+- **How are you guys going to enforce security for the transactions on your app?**
+  No transactions.
+Will use JWT for authentication of users.
+- **Project never elaborated on the budget of the developement**
+  $0

+- **Are there any approval processes for a restaurant?
+Are there criterias to be met?**
+  This is a business decision for the client.
+We will just implement functionality to submit application.

+- **Will delivery service be implemented in the future?**
+  Not that we know of.

+- **Can a customer be notified if their order is removed?**
+  Yes everything will be realtime and they will know about cancellations.

+- **When the user looks for food around them, how will you filter the food?
+Dietary restrictions, type of food (like SkipTheDishes)?**
+  This is outside of the scope of this project

+- **How will the restaurant be notified?
+By email, by notification, or only in the app if they look at the food donation they posted?**
+  Will need a merchant-facing app.

+- **Will restaurants be able to see how much food was reduced by other nearby restaurants, or will that information be private?**
+  We are not sure yet, this is something we will have to consult the client about.

+- **Are all group members comfortable with the chosen tech stack?
+Would a lack of knowledge cause issues down the road during development? (constraints/risks)**
+  Learning curve isn't too bad and they are reading documentation currently.
+It was the best choice available.

+- **Good description of the problem and idea.
+How do people apply, do you need an account or is it just anyone?
+With having to make a restaurant add or remove items, it may be hard for them to add items if stock is constantly rotating.
+Is there any way to set an inventory mode or quantity?
+Are the daily reports made automatically or does someone have to manually make it.
+Like the other Equi Food projects it would be great to see some design ideas.
+Tech stack seems very well thought out.
+Overall seems good but make sure you have a design beforehand.**
+  Ultimately people will apply through a web form.
+In the short term, they will apply by emailing administrators.
+100% there will be quantities associated with all items.
+Daily reports are automatic.